johnmallen78/Amazon_Vine_Analysis/README.md

 ## Summary

-Based on the results of the data around 38% of the paid (Vine) users give five star reviews while around 56% of the unpaid (Non-Vine) users give five star reviews.
-This would lead us to determine that there is no signifficant bias in reviews for paid reviewers vs. unpaid.
+Based on the results of the data around 51% of the paid (Vine) users give five star reviews while around 38% of the unpaid (Non-Vine) users give five star reviews.
+This would lead us to conclude that there is some bias in reviews for paid reviewers vs. unpaid.
 An additional alanysis we could perform would be to analyze the statistical distribution of the ratings for the Vine vs. Non-Vine reviewers.